Potential Health Risks of Energy Drinks and Sports Drinks

 Additional Sodium Content

-Apart from being an ineffective option to hydrate the body, the sodium content in sports drinks can cause harmful effects on the drinkers.
+Apart from being an ineffective option for hydrating the body, sports drinks' high sodium content can harm drinkers.

-The food available nowadays have sodium on it, and adding it more through sports drink can raise the blood pressure and put your body at risk to heart disease and stroke.
+The food available nowadays has sodium in it, and adding it more through sports drinks can raise blood pressure and put your body at risk of heart disease and stroke.

 Can Cause Hyponatremia

-Hyponatremia pertains to a serious condition wherein your blood has a low level of sodium on it.
-It can be caused both by dehydration or overhydration.
+Hyponatremia is a serious condition in which the blood sodium level is low.
+It can be caused by dehydration or overhydration.

 Erosion of the Teeth

-Sports drinks contain acid that can cause the erosion of the teeth, more than sodas.
+Sports drinks contain more acid that can cause erosion of the teeth than sodas.
 And if your teeth are affected, the damage is irreversible.
-According to the studies done and published by General Dentistry, after five days of consuming sports drinks, the acid will start destroying the tooth enamel.
+According to studies done and published by General Dentistry, after five days of consuming sports drinks, the acid starts destroying tooth enamel.
 People will have problems getting back the natural beauty of their teeth.

 Ingredients with Little Research

-Other energy drinks contain unknown ingredients with little research about them.
-Examples of which are guarana and kola nut.
+Other energy drinks contain unknown ingredients, and little research has been done about them.
+Examples of these are guarana and kola nut.
 With this, you can’t be sure of its effects on the body.

 Limited Regulation

-Energy drinks are classified as dietary supplements in the United States, and there are no strict regulations on them, unlike foods.
-For example, the US Food and Drug Administration or FDA can regulate caffeine in sodas, but it cannot do so in energy drinks.
+In the United States, energy drinks are classified as dietary supplements, and unlike foods, there are no strict regulations.
+For example, the US Food and Drug Administration (FDA) can regulate caffeine in sodas but not energy drinks.

 Slows Down Hydration

-Big companies claim that sports drinks can help prevent athletes become dehydrated better than water due to vigorous exercise.
-However, such a claim is false, and water is still the best liquid to take to be hydrated.
-Studies prove that sports drinks that have high-sugar content can even slow down hydration.
+Big companies claim that sports drinks can better prevent athletes from dehydrating due to vigorous exercise than water.
+However, this claim is false.
+Water is still the best liquid to drink.
+Studies prove that sports drinks with high sugar content can even slow down hydration.

 Sports Drinks do not Contain proteins and Electrolytes.

 The majority of sports drinks available nowadays have zero grams of protein.
-Proteins are essential in muscle-building, and athletes cannot gain such nutrients even if they drink excessive sports drinks.
+Proteins are essential in muscle-building, and athletes cannot gain such nutrients even if they drink excessively sports.

-Also, it does not contain enough electrolytes because its sugar content often cancels out its benefits.
-You can only get the electrolytes lost once you eat healthy foods after exercising.
+It also does not contain enough electrolytes because its sugar content often cancels its benefits.
+You can only replenish the electrolytes lost when you eat healthy foods after exercising.

 Sugar

-Energy drinks contain massive amounts of sugar, which add to the calories.
-As such, it can lead to a weight gain of people when used excessively.
+Energy drinks contain massive amounts of sugar, which adds calories.
+When used excessively, this can lead to weight gain.

 It is also common knowledge that sugar can pose various health risks which could become fatal if not addressed immediately.